sergiossc/lloyd-lbg/README.md

-# Vector Quantization applied on Codebook Design problem: Lloyd-LBG algorithm
+# Vector Quantization applied on Codebook Design problem using Generalized Lloyd Algorithm (GLA)

 ## Main reference
 *[1] Linde, Y., Buzo, A., & Gray, R. (1980).
 An algorithm for vector quantizer design.
 IEEE Transactions on communications, 28(1), 84-95.*